thoughtbot/Argo/README.md

 ## Usage

 First, create your model.
-I like to use structs but a class is OK too.
+We like to use structs but a class is OK too.

 ```swift
 struct User {